LuxonisParser

 Dataset Parsing

 Parsing starts by initializing the LuxonisParser object with the path to dataset directory.
-Optionally, you can specify the name and the type (i.e. the format) of the dataset (by default, the name is set to the name of the provided dataset directory, and the type is infered based on dataset directory structure) The dataset directory can either be a path to a local directory or an URL to a directory stored on one of the supported cloud storage providers (the dataset is automatically downloaded in that case).
+Optionally, you can specify the name, task name, and the type (i.e. the format) of the dataset (by default, the name is set to the name of the provided dataset directory, and the type is inferred based on dataset directory structure).
+The dataset directory can either be a path to a local directory or a remote dataset identifier.
+The parser currently accepts local paths, .zip archives, gcs://..., s3://..., and roboflow://workspace/project/version/format dataset identifiers.
 You can also provide the dataset directory as a .zip file.

 Python